Fundamentals of Clinical Trials and Phases of Clinical Trials

 Fig 2: Fundamentals of clinical trials

-The design of every clinical trial starts with basic research questions.
-These research questions must be clear enough to help a vague concept to a particular hypothesis that we can test.
-There are two strategies to design research questions.
-One strategy is hypothesis testing, where research presents a thanks hypothesis.
-Then it outlines questions to disapprove it.
-There is an alternative hypothesis having questions that support it.
+Every clinical trial is designed based on basic research questions.
+These research questions must be clear enough that they can take a vague concept and make it into a specific hypothesis that we can try to support or fail.
+There are two methods of designing research questions.
+One approach is hypothesis testing in which research submits a thanks hypothesis and then poses questions to negate it.
+On the other hand, there is an alternative hypothesis that consists of questions supporting it.
 The second strategy is estimation.
-For example, a trial must be planned to estimate the difference between two therapies with appropriate precision.
+For instance, a trial has to be conducted to determine the extent of the difference between two therapies with optimal accuracy.
 (Scott R. Evans, 2011)

 What is a randomized clinical trial?

-Randomization is a powerful tool that helps control for bias in clinical trials.
-In randomized clinical trials, subjects were assigned randomly to one or more than two therapies and then treated in an identic identically potential visible.
+Randomization is a very powerful way of preventing bias in clinical trials.
+In randomized clinical trials, the subjects were allocated randomly to one or more than two therapies and then treated identically, identical potential visible.
 Randomized control trials are the most critical way of determining whether a cause-effect relationship exists between treatment and outcome and for accessing the cost-effectiveness of treatment.

 Clinical trials are divided into phases based on the object of the trial.
 There are four phases of clinical trials that are as follows.